 |#8||Fort Worth (TX)||$30,828||Not Reported||$115,400|

 |#21||Grand Forks (ND)||$19,958||$37,883||$101,900|

 2020 Best Colleges Highlights

-Learn more about the top colleges for an online Master's in Nursing degree.
+Learn more about the top colleges for a Master's in Nursing degree.
 You can also read student reviews of each school by clicking on the stars.
-Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.
+Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.s

 Central Connecticut State University offers an online MSN in Hospice and Palliative Care that will prepare graduates to care for end-of-life and chronic care patients.
 In addition to helping students to develop their clinical reasoning and leadership skills, the program also strives to build an understanding of how to influence health care policy to support patients and communities.
 After completing this online MSN students will be eligible for certification by the National Hospice and Palliative Care Center.
 Additionally, this program will support professional growth and open students up for leadership opportunities.

 To be eligible for this program, CCSU requires applicants to have a bachelor's degree and an RN license.
 The minimum undergraduate GPA is a 2.7 on a 4.0 scale.
 Major core courses include Comparative Domestic Delivery Systems and Informatics, Pathophysiology and Health Assessment Across the Lifespan, and Theory of Hospice & Palliative Care.
 The core courses all built toward a final nursing capstone.
 Capstone areas that students may choose to focus on include Hospice Care, Palliative Care, Pediatric Hospice and Palliative Care, or Psychiatric Palliative Care.